JSpres/jspres.impress.js/README.md

 We should flll that info, but for now it's just a TODO

 # About impress.js
+It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.

 If you want to learn more about impress.js go to the official repo [here](https://github.com/bartaz/impress.js).